Frequently Asked Questions

 We come to you.
 Parker Visual Notary Services is entirely mobile and appointment-based.
 There is no walk-in office.
 We travel to your home, office, hospital, care facility, hotel, or another agreed-upon location within our service area.

 The easiest way is to submit a request using our online form.
 You can also reach us by text at 516-519-0950 or by email at Hello@PVBostonNotary.com.
 We review each request and confirm availability — most requests receive a response within one business day.
-Text and written contact typically get faster responses than phone calls.
+Appointment requests are not guaranteed until confirmed.
+Once we reach out to confirm the booking, a deposit is required to secure it.

 Standard weekday appointments begin at $125, which includes travel within our service area and the first notarial act.
 Evening appointments (after 5pm) start at $175; weekend appointments start at $200.
 Rush and same-day appointments carry an additional $75 premium and are subject to availability.
 Document support add-ons are available at flat, clearly stated rates.
 View our full pricing page for complete details.